 Three areas are addressed: dropout rates; percent of those who are unemployed but not in school; and imprisonment rates.
-You may have mentioned some of these areas of consequences as you moved through Slides 10 to 12.
+You may have mentioned some of these areas of consequence as you moved through Slides 10 to 12.

-Post-School Consequences Dropout Rates African American, Hispanic/Latino, and Native American students are disproportionately represented among the nation's dropouts11 Unemployed but not in school 38% Native American/Alaska Native 29% African-American 21% Hispanic 16% White 13% Asian12 Imprisonment Rates Young adult Black males are incarcerated at: 2 times the rate of Hispanic males 6 times the rate of White males 13
+Dropout Rates African American, Hispanic/Latino, and Native American students are disproportionately represented among the nation's dropouts Unemployed but not in school 38% Native American/Alaska Native 29% African-American 21% Hispanic 16% White 13% Asian Imprisonment Rates Young adult Black males are incarcerated 2 times the rate of Hispanic males 6 times the rate of White males school.
+American Indian/Alaska Native youth (ages 16-24) had the highest dropout rate (9.5%), followed by Pacific Islanders (8.1%); Hispanic youth (8.0%); Black youth (6.4%); White youth (4.2%); and Asian youth (1.9%).